 - the right to request the portability of User’s data; and

 - the right to object to the processing of User’s personal data (in the case of direct marketing without any substantiation).

 In case the processing of your personal data is based on your consent, User has the right to revoke this consent at any time.
 However, such a revocation does not affect the lawfulness of any processing prior to this revocation.

-If User intends to use any of its above mentioned rights, please do so by directing User’s request through the User Request Form or by letter to Provider (see address below).
+If User intends to use any of its abovementioned rights, please do so by directing User’s request to firstname.lastname@example.org or by a letter to Provider (see address below).
 Provider cannot handle User’s request without proof of User’s identity and the applicable legislation may impose conditions on exercising the above rights.